-Argentina v Sweden
+Sweden beat Argentina to set up USA last-16 clash

 Post update

-Foul by Olivia Schough (Sweden).
+Foul by Lina Hurtig (Sweden).

 Post update